 what was the defendant's actual state of knowledge or belief as to the facts; and

 based on those facts, was his/her conduct dishonest by the standards of ordinary decent people?

 Liability by omission

-Your fraud by abuse of trust solicitor will advise you that the act encompasses both action and inaction with intent to cause gain or loss.
-For example, a company director who intends to get new business for himself personally rather than seek to secure new business on behalf of his company would fall foul this offence.
-What of the position of an employee who fails to pass on new business leads to the loft conversion company that employs him, diverting them instead to his brother in law who is a builder?
+Your fraud by abuse of solicitors will advise you that the act encompasses both action and inaction with intent to cause gain or loss.
+For example, a company director who intends to get new business for himself personally rather than seeking to secure new business on behalf of his company might fall foul of this offence.
+What of the position of an employee who fails to pass on new business leads to the company that employs him, diverting them instead to his brother in law who is in a similar trade?
 Can this person be guilty of fraud by abuse of position?
-Simply put, yes they can.
-They are
+The simple answer is yes.

 Who is in a position of trust?

-Section 4 Fraud Act 2006 was clearly intended to prevent the dishonest abuse of positions by people we are entitled to consider above suspicion e.g. a trustee, company director, or executor of a will.
+Section 4 Fraud Act 2006 was clearly intended to prevent the dishonest abuse of positions by people who are in an established position of trust e.g. a trustee, company director, or executor of a will.

-However, it is not limited to people in lofty positions.
+However, it is not limited to people in high positions.
 Employees who use their position to gain something for themselves even though they are not actually stealing property would be caught by this section.
 A clear example is where catering or bar staff buy in their own goods to sell to customers instead of those of the employers.
 What about the nurse who is looking after a patient or even a less formal carer?
 It will in all cases come down to a matter of fact and degree as to who is or is not in a position of trust.
-What is clear is that if you are accused of this